citp/privacy-policy-historical/b/bo/boi/boincstats.com.md

-> *The following text is extracted and transformed from the boincstats.com privacy policy that was archived on 2014-12-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141220004742id_/http%3A//boincstats.com/en/page/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the boincstats.com privacy policy that was archived on 2016-05-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160525030146id_/http%3A//boincstats.com/en/page/privacy) for the most accurate reproduction.*

-# BOINCstats/BAM! | Privacy
+# Privacy | BOINCstats/BAM!

 ### Privacy statement